pawaitemadisoncollege/GitSample/README.md

 ### Introduction
 Jen's first cut at the intro.
 Jacob's addition to the intro.

-Jacob's adds more.
+Jacob adds more.

 ### Body

 Jen's initial facts....
-Jake fixes some facts from Jen...
+Jacob fixes some facts from Jen...

 ### Conclusion